 We are the leading provider of onshore seismic data acquisition services in the lower 48 states of the United States as measured by the number of active data acquisition crews.
 Substantially all of our revenues are derived from the seismic data acquisition services we provide to our clients, mainly domestic oil and natural gas companies.
 Demand for our services depends upon the level of spending by these companies for exploration, production, development and field management activities, which depends, in part, on oil and natural gas prices.
-Significant fluctuations in domestic oil and natural gas exploration activities and commodity prices have affected the demand for our services and our results of operations in years past and continue to be the single most important factor affecting our business and results of operations.
+Significant fluctuations in domestic oil and natural gas exploration activities and commodity prices have affected the demand for our services and our results of operations in years past and such fluctuations continue today to be the single most important factor affecting our business and results of operations.
 In the past few years, substantially all of our clients have been focused on the exploration for and production of natural gas.
+However, in recent months an increasing number of our clients have been focused on oil exploration due to strong oil prices.

 Our return to profitability in fiscal 2004 after several years of losses was directly related to an increase in the level of exploration for domestic oil and natural gas reserves by the petroleum industry since 2003.
 The increased level of exploration was a function of higher prices for oil and natural gas.
 As a result of the increase in domestic exploration spending, we experienced an increased demand for our seismic data acquisition and processing services during this period, particularly from entities seeking natural gas reserves.
 Since August 2008, the price of oil and natural gas has declined significantly due to reduced demand from the global economic slowdown.
-As a result of declining oil and natural gas prices, many of our customers have reduced their exploration and development activities and with it their capital expenditures.
+As a result of declining oil and natural gas prices, the majority of our clients have reduced their exploration and development activities and with it their capital expenditures.
 All of these factors have had and continue to have a negative impact on demand for our services and our industry in general, particularly on demand from those clients seeking natural gas.
 Since the beginning of our 2009 fiscal year, several large projects have been delayed or reduced in size and a number of projects have been cancelled.
 These demand reductions began to affect data acquisition crew scheduling and utilization in the second fiscal quarter.
-As a result, we reduced our crew count by four crews during the second fiscal quarter.
-Due to continued lower demand levels, we anticipate an additional reduction of up to two crews in the third fiscal quarter.
-After these additional crew reductions, we anticipate that we will operate ten of our sixteen crews through the third quarter.
+As a result, we reduced our crew count by four crews during the second fiscal quarter and an additional two crews in the third fiscal quarter.
+As a result of these crew reductions, we anticipate that we will operate ten crews through the end of fiscal 2009.